 In my opinion, the most insidious part of abusive behavior is manipulation.
 Many of us fall into this trap without realizing we’re doing it.
 There are things that we said we’d never accept, things that were a part of our zero-tolerance boundary, but gradually, we give up little pieces of it.
 We’re spoken to dismissively, as if our opinion has no value.
 Our level of commitment to the relationship is taken for granted, and we compromise the affection and warmth we deserve for even the smallest demonstration of care.
 Not only are we not getting what we need, we’re not sure we even know what that is anymore.
 We have to come to grips with the reality that manipulators can pull us in and pull us down before we know it.
 They are both perceptive and deceptive in ways that undermine our emotional well-being.

-Any time we tune off our own self-validation for the sake of accommodating someone who isn’t emotionally available, we’re denying ourselves the opportunity to develop spiritually.
+Any time we tune out our own self-worth for the sake of accommodating someone that isn’t emotionally stable or available, we’re denying ourselves the opportunity to develop spiritually.
 God is extremely interested in our well-being.
 In 3John 1:2, He tells us that He wants us to be in good health, and He wants our souls to prosper.
 Well, this can’t happen if we’re hurting ourselves and using someone else to do it.